Joecontrair/Joecontrair.github.io/Personal/Pages/MoreHWProofs.md

         </script>
 </head>

-# Mess ups
-So I realize that I made some mistakes when uploading all of this, I guess I messed up the synatx or something, so if anyone actually reads through this I apologize for this mistakes!
-Also still haven't gotten the grade back so if ya see the mistakes feel free to reach out and let me know!

 # Start
 So These are a couple proofs we did for a homework the other day.
 A couple of them were rough and I just couldn't grasp what to do for a while, so I'm still not sure if I got them or not haha but I guess we'll see when I get the grades back.

+# Mess ups
+So I realized that these fuckers '|' cause the boxes or whatever in markdown so when I orignially uploaded this I never checked it and everything was illegible lmao.
+SO ya know if you were interested and actually following my math blog sorry for any mistakes!
+Also as said before I haven't gotten the grade back but if you notice any clear mistakes or something in my proofs feel free to reach out and let me know!

 # Without my answers
 Prove that if x is an odd integer, then $x^3$ is odd.